FAQ: Frequently Asked Questions

 Q: What brand and type of fiber optics do you use?

-A: Dan buys fiber optics in bulk on eBay.
+A: You can purchase fiber optics in bulk on eBay.
 There is no specific brand.
 The most useful size for HO scale headlights is .030 diameter (0.75 mm).
 For class lights or N scale then .020 works well.
 The ends can be flared with heat to make lenses.

 Q: What type of resistor do you use for LEDs?

 A: For headlights 750 Ω or 1K Ω work well.
-This is not based on a formula, it’s just what we’ve found to work.
-For other lights like class lights or number boards that don’t need to be as bright, larger values like 2K or 3K Ω will work.
+For other lights that do not need to be as bright – like class lights or number boards – larger values like 2K or 3K Ω work well.
 Always use one resistor per LED.
 Otherwise sometimes the lights may behave in odd ways.
-Dan usually puts resistors on the negative lead from the LED, but it really doesn’t matter.

 Q: What are standards and why are they important?